Diane Corriette · ·

 Reclaim Your Life Narrative: A Gentle Reset Back to Yourself

-How to notice external scripts and re‑center on your own values.
+How to notice external scripts and re‑centre on your own values.

 7 Signs You're Living by Someone Else's Script